cartoncloud/actions/slack-deployment-status/README.md

-# Deployment Status
+# Slack Deployment Status
-Action to update an environments board and/or Slack with deployment status

-## Deprecated

-Use `jira-deployment-status` and/or `slack-deployment-status`
+Sends Slack notifications for the status of a deployment

 ## Inputs

-### slackChannel (optional)
-Slack channel id, channel name, or user id to post message.
-Prefer channel id to enable message updates on channel.

 ### appName (required)
 Name of the app and matching project field